 • Unlike Social Security, the amount of the supplement does not increase if you decide to forego drawing the supplement for a time.
 Thus, electing to draw the benefit immediately doesn’t reduce your future benefit.

 • Your future benefit is limited since the supplement is only available until you reach age 62.
-That means most Federal employees will be able to take advantage of it for a few years.
+That means most Federal employees will be able to take advantage of it for at most a few years.

 • While this doesn’t impact the decision about whether to draw the supplement, it’s worth noting that the supplement does not have a cost-of-living adjustment.
 However, for most recipients the supplement is typically in place for just a few years, so the lack of a COLA has a minimal impact on the retirement plan.